Megha-Pathak/Dodo/README.md

 ### Meet your online digital Duck for companionship & debugging -- Dodo the Duck!

-A chrome extension to overlay a tiny, adorable ladybug, as a digital companion during debugging and general development work.
-Why? 'cause who doesn't want a cute ladybug on their browser.
+A chrome extension to overlay a tiny, adorable duck, as a digital companion during debugging and general development work.
+Why? 'cause who doesn't want a cute duck on their browser.